tylertreat/frugal/test/integration/readme.md

 require these to execute the test suite.  'cross-local' will only execute tests using Frugal code generation.

+### Debugging
+Errors are reported to unexpected_failures.log (under "Artifacts" on a Skynet run, or under "Test Artifacts" at the end of the logs in skynet-cli).
+This log will enable you to see exactly where tests are failing.
+The logs also contain the directory and command that was used to run each configuration near the top of the pair.
+These commands can be used in local debugging - no need to run skynet-cli or push a new commit.  _Note: If you do not run the test suite, you will need to manually take care of setup, such as re-generating code, before executing.
+You will also need to have gnats running locally._

 ### General Overview
 The major components of this test suite include:
 * frugalTest.frugal IDL file